Home heating systems

 Cons of oil central heating

 Although prices have been low since 2014, there is no guarantee that they won't rise again.
 In addition, an investigation by the Office of Fair Trading was sparked by questions around whether there was enough competition in the market after a sharp price rises in winter 2010.
-It concluded that the market did not need price regulation - you can read more information in our heating oil investigation page.
+It concluded that the market did not need price regulation.
+For more information, click heating oil investigation.

 As oil is delivered by road there is a possibility you could run out while you wait for your next delivery.
-However, systems that monitor the amount of oil in your tank, which can automatically notify your supplier if you want this service, help you from avoiding this problem.
-There are in addition other things you can do to cut heating oil costs and avoid problems with heating oil tanks.
+However, systems that monitor the amount of oil in your tank, which can automatically notify your supplier if you want this service, help you avoid this problem.
+There are other things you can do to get the best heating oil price.

 Installing an oil central heating system from scratch can be expensive and disruptive.
 The storage tank can also be unsightly (although this can be resolved by going for an underground tank).